Ada-Developers-Academy/core-unit-3/javascript-cont/destructuring.md

 console.log(otherDogs); // ['Buddy', 'Snoopy', 'Sparky']
 ```

 One last trick we'll cover is how we can use destructuring syntax to swap variable's values.
 Let's say we have a couple variables `x` and `y`.
-Without destructuring, a swapping their values might look something like:
+Without destructuring, swapping their values might look something like:

 ```javascript
 let x = 'first';